Seeded Poisson Factorization: leveraging domain knowledge to fit topic models

-PF has been shown to provide improved scalability and computational efficiency \citep[see, e.g.,][]{GaP, 10.5555/2969033.2969181, gopalan2014scalable}.
-Unlike LDA, which relies on Dirichlet priors for topic distributions, PF leverages the Poisson distribution.
-PF factorizes the document-term matrices into non-negative latent components that naturally accommodate sparsity, making it well suited for large-scale text corpora \citep{gopalan2014scalable}.
-In the case of PF topic models, these latent components represent topic intensities over words $\bm{\beta}$ (referred to as topical content or topic-term intensities), and document intensities over topics $\bm{\theta}$ (referred to as topical prevalence or document-topic intensities).
+PF has been shown to provide a better fit to the data as well as improved scalability and computational efficiency \citep[see, e.g.,][]{GaP, 10.5555/2969033.2969181, gopalan2014scalable}.
+PF factorizes the document-term matrices into non-negative latent components, which correspond to topic intensities over words $\bm{\beta}$ (referred to as topical content or topic-term intensities), and document intensities over topics $\bm{\theta}$ (referred to as topical prevalence or document-topic intensities).
 The topical content refers to \emph{what} is being discussed, while the topical prevalence indicates \emph{how much} it is being discussed.
-PF naturally promotes sparsity in the latent factors and can handle large datasets efficiently due to its inherent properties and the use of variational inference techniques \citep[see, e.g.,][]{vafa-etal-2020-text,vavra_tpf_2024, vavra_structural_2024}.
+PF naturally promotes sparsity and can handle large datasets efficiently due to its inherent properties and the use of variational inference techniques \citep[see, e.g.,][]{vafa-etal-2020-text,HofmarcherJAE,vavra_TPF_2024, vavra2024structuraltextbasedscalingmodel}.

 Despite the success of topic models in uncovering latent themes in textual data, traditional methods are often limited by their purely unsupervised nature.
-In many applications, researchers and practitioners require models that align with predefined conceptual domains or that allow for targeted analysis based on domain knowledge \citep[see, e.g.,][for an application in political science]{eshima2023keyword}.
-Conventional topic models typically require extensive post-processing, such as the manual labeling of topics and the merging of semantically similar ones, to extract meaningful insights \citep[see, e.g.,][]{f12b8691bc44422aad9f34ad111ead72, eshima2023keyword}.
-To address this limitation, guided and semi-supervised topic models have been proposed, which incorporate human input a-priori to fit a topic model to learn topics of specific interest to a user \citep[see, e.g.,][]{10.5555/2380816.2380844, watanabe, eshima2023keyword}.
-These approaches typically influence the topic-term distributions, allowing for more interpretable and controlled topic discovery.
-Recent advances in guided topic modeling have primarily focused on extending LDA-based models \citep{watanabe, eshima2023keyword, watanabe2023}, yet a corresponding extension within the PF framework has remained unexplored.
+In many applications, researchers and practitioners require models that align with pre-defined conceptual domains or that allow for targeted analysis based on domain knowledge \citep[see, e.g.,][for an application in political science]{eshima2023keyword}.
+Extensions of topic models to allow for guidance, e.g., via the inclusion of seed words, have thus been considered in a number of contributions, indicating their suitability to improve interpretability of topics as well as the use for automatic text classification.
+In this context, one can differentiate in particular between approaches extending non-probabilistic topic models, approaches extending the LDA-based probabilistic topic model and methods to improve the creation of seed words.